Why and how to avoid bladder weakness?

 How can I stop bladder weakness during sport?

-When practicing a sport, such as a squat, it's not uncommon for the muscles to relax once the movement has been completed.
+When practicing a sport, such as a squat, it's not uncommon to relax the muscles once the movement has been completed.
 There's no action in the perineum, back or abs.
 The idea is to activate the muscles throughout the movement, so as not to strain the perineum.

-What's more, s'there's no pathology, so when you start an activity, you need to do it gradually so that the tissues have time to s'get used to it.
-A "normal" perineum won't need to be contracted; it will contract on its own once you've straightened it out.
+What's more, if there's no pathology, when you start an activity, you need to do it gradually so that the tissues have time to get used to it.
+A "normal" perineum doesn't need to be contracted; it will contract on its own once you've straightened it out.

-If you don't suffer from bladder weakness but want to avoid it, there's no need for perineal reeducation, as the tissues are perfectly capable of withstanding this kind of pressure.
-You can simply perform these exercises as a preventive measure.
+If you don't suffer from bladder weakness but want to avoid it, there's no need for perineal re-education, since the tissues are perfectly capable of withstanding this kind of pressure.
+You can simply do these exercises as a preventive measure.

-However, if you suffer from urine loss, you'll need to incorporate perineal re-education into your sports routine.
+However, if you suffer from urine loss, you'll need to incorporate perineal rehabilitation into your sports routine.

-Normally, all movements are performed on an exhalation and an upright position.
-This is the most practical way for the abdomen and perineum to s'engage.
-However, in certain sports, it's essential to adapt breathing differently, particularly to protect the back.
+Normally, all movements involve breathing out and straightening up.
+This is the most practical way for the abs and perineum to engage.
+However, in certain sports, it's essential to adapt your breathing patterns to protect your back.

 Why wear menstrual briefs when you have bladder weakness?